The Bayesian Approach To Inverse Problems: Posterior Distribution

 We now study the inverse problem of finding $\kappa$ from a finite set of continuous linear functionals $\{l_j\}_{j=1}^J$ on $V$, representing measurements of $p$; thus $l_j \in V^*$.
-We study both the use of uniform priors, and the use of Gaussian priors.
-We start with the uniform case, taking $\kappa=u$, and we define $G:X^+ \to \bbR^J$ by
+To match the notation from subsection \ref{ssec:3.2} we take $\kappa=u$ and we define the separable Banach space $X'$ as in subsection \ref{ssec:2.2}.
+It is straightforward to see that Lemma \ref{l:3.3} extends to the case where $X^+$ given by \eqref{eq:xp} is replaced by